wknapik/vpnfailsafe/README.md

   The original default route is preserved and two more specific ones are added (mimicking --redirect-gateway def1) + routes to all configured VPN servers are added.
-* /etc/resolv.conf is updated, so only the DNS pushed by the VPN server is used.
+* /etc/resolv.conf is updated, so only the DNS servers pushed by the VPN server are used.
 * iptables rules are inserted at the beginning of INPUT, OUTPUT and FORWARD chains to ensure that the only traffic to/from the internet is between the VPN client and the VPN server.